rabbitmq/rabbitmq-website/site/tutorial-three-python.md

     channel.queue_bind(exchange='logs',
                        queue=result.queue)

-From now on the `logs` exchange will broadcast all the messages also to our queue.
+From now on the `logs` exchange will append messages to our queue.

 > #### Listing bindings
 >